Iannis Xenakis: 1922–47: early years

-1947–59: Architecture and music
+1947–59: architecture and music

 Although he was an illegal immigrant in Paris, Xenakis was able to get a job at Le Corbusier's architectural studio.
 He worked as an engineering assistant at first, but quickly rose to performing more important tasks, and eventually to collaborating with Le Corbusier on major projects.
 These included a kindergarten on the roof of an apartment block in Nantes (Rezé), the Unité d'Habitation of Nantes-Rezé, parts of government buildings in Chandigarh, India, the "undulatory glass surfaces" of Sainte Marie de La Tourette, a Dominican priory in a valley near Lyon, and the Philips Pavilion at Expo 58—the latter project was completed by Xenakis alone from a basic sketch by Le Corbusier.
 The experience Xenakis gained played a major role in his music: important early compositions such as Metastaseis (1953–54) were based directly on architectural concepts.
 At the same time, he dropped the "G" from his professional name to get the name he is most commonly known by, "Iannis".

 At the same time, while working for Le Corbusier, Xenakis was studying harmony and counterpoint, and composing.
 He worked long and hard, frequently far into the night, and sought guidance from a number of teachers, most of whom, however, ultimately rejected him.
 Such was the case with Nadia Boulanger, who was the first person Xenakis approached about lessons.
 He then tried studying with Arthur Honegger, whose reaction to Xenakis's music was unenthusiastic.
 As Xenakis recounted in a 1987 interview, Honegger dismissed a piece which included parallel fifths and octaves as "not music".
 Xenakis, who was by that time well acquainted with music of Debussy, Béla Bartók, and Stravinsky, all of whom used such devices and much more experimental ones, was furious and left to study with Darius Milhaud, but these lessons also proved fruitless.
 Annette Dieudonné, a close friend of Boulanger's, then recommended that Xenakis try studying with Olivier Messiaen.
-Xenakis approached Messiaen for advice on whether he once again start studying harmony and counterpoint.
+Xenakis approached Messiaen for advice on whether he should once again start studying harmony and counterpoint.
 Messiaen later recalled:

 I understood straight away that he was not someone like the others. [...]
 He is of superior intelligence. [...]
 I did something horrible which I should do with no other student, for I think one should study harmony and counterpoint.
 But this was a man so much out of the ordinary that I said...
 No, you are almost thirty, you have the good fortune of being Greek, of being an architect and having studied special mathematics.
 Take advantage of these things.
 Do them in your music.